lgibelli/singularity-docs/index.rst

 .. _sec:buildcontainer:

-is the “Swiss army knife” of container creation.
+``build`` is the “Swiss army knife” of container creation.
 You can use it to download and assemble existing containers from external resources like `Singularity Hub <https://singularity-hub.org/>`_ and `Docker Hub`_.
 You can use it to convert containers between the various formats supported by Singularity.
 And you